 This chapter forms an integral part of the French-language Rapport de Gestion (Management Report) and has been the subject of a certification by the statutory auditors authorised to verify the sustainability information in accordance with the requirements of the CSRD.
-Their report is presented in section X Limited Assurance Report on Sustainability and Taxonomy Information.
+Their report is presented in section 3.8 Report on the certification of sustainability information and verification of the disclosure requirements under Article 8 of Regulation (EU) 2020/852.

-3.1 General Information (ESRS2) AFR SR
+3.1 General Information (ESRS 2) AFR SF